Frequently Asked Questions about Counselling

 How long are the sessions?

-Counselling sessions and Mental Health Advisor sessions are 50.
+Counselling sessions are 50 minutes.
 A telephone review or an appointment with the Psychological Wellbeing Practitioner may be 25 or 50 minutes.

 What issues can I bring?